aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 ## **Apply Reflection Effect**

-This Java code shows you how to apply the reflection effect to a shape:
+This Javascript code shows you how to apply the reflection effect to a shape:

 ```javascript
     var pres = new  aspose.slides.Presentation();